hassamrajpoot/manim-Astronomy/README.md

 **⚠️ Currently in Development**: This plugin is a work in progress.
 Features and functionality may change as we refine the project!

 ---
+## ⚠️ Disclaimer

+**This plugin is not a scientific simulation tool** and may not depict accurate physics or astronomical phenomena.
+It is designed for **visualization purposes only**.
+For accurate astronomical simulations, consider using specialized tools!

 ## Features